AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 ## How to become a Subject Matter Expert (SME) {#howtobecomeasubjectmatterexpertsme}

 A subject matter expert (SME) is a person with the expertise in a particular skill.
-In Captivate Prime Social Learning, users are designated as SME's based on the maximum number of activity points awarded to them for a skill.
+In Learning Manager Social Learning, users are designated as SME's based on the maximum number of activity points awarded to them for a skill.

 Top SMEs have the privilege to curate learner's content before it gets posted in a board in Social Learning.